RLacer/09-Node.js-README-generator/README.md

     This project is licensed under the MIT

  ## Description:
- * An easy way to create a readme file for your project
+ * An easy way to create a readme file

  ## Usage:
- * The user answers prompts, and a readme template is populate.
-A file is created in the root directory.
+ * The user answers the prompts and a readme file is created in the root directory.

  ## Test:
-  * Currently, there is no test available
+  * Currently, no test is available

  ## Installation:
- * Clone or fork the repository, then run npm install
+ * Clone or fork the current repository, then run npm install

  ### Author:
   Rebecca Lacer